MohsenTamtaji/PyEfield/README.md

 Deep neural networks (DNN) is trained based on FDTD-calculated data.

-The ML model is also applicable for the calculation of HOMO-LUMO energy levels and Jablonski diagram of several photosensitizers(MB, TPP, and RB) in the presence of electric field.
+The ML model is also applicable for the calculation of HOMO-LUMO energy levels and Jablonski diagram of methyene blue in the presence of electric field.
 The data are from TD-DFT calculations using Gaussian 09.

 ************************************************************